ruttyj/PlayDealLegacy/README.md

 Built with React, RxJs, NodeJs & SocketIO
 This was a passion project created during the COVID-19 quarantine.
+Disclaimer** This was my first React, NodeJs, SocketIO project.

 # Get running in development